Surrogate-based Autotuning for Randomized Sketching Algorithms in Regression Problems: Sketch-and-precondition for least squares

 \subsubsection{LSQR}

 LSQR \cite{PS:1982} is an iterative method for approximately applying the pseudo-inverse of any matrix to a vector of conformable size.
-It works by implicitly applying the Golub-Kahan bidiagonalization process to a 2-by-2 block matrix with $[\bm{I}_{m \times m},\, \bm{A}]$ in the upper blocks and $[\bm{A}^{\trans},\, \bm{0}_{n \times n}]$ in the lower blocks.
-The correctness of the recurrences used in this implicit bidiagonalization process is not obvious, and yet it is the key to LSQR's good numerical behavior in finite-precision arithmetic.
+It works by implicitly applying the Golub-Kahan bidiagonalization process to a 2-by-2 block matrix \firstrevnote{ $ $. } The correctness of the recurrences used in this implicit bidiagonalization process is not obvious, and yet it is the key to LSQR's good numerical behavior in finite-precision arithmetic.

 The behavior of LSQR in exact arithmetic is best understood through its interpretation as a Krylov subspace method.
 Suppose for ease of exposition that we initialize it at the origin (i.e., we take $\bm{x}_0 = \bm{0}$ to obtain the normal equation residual $\bm{r}_0 = \bm{A}^{\trans}\bm{b}$) and we use \textit{no preconditioner}.
 With these choices, LSQR's $t^{\text{th}}$ iterate $\bm{x}_t$ minimizes the loss function